Conciliatory no more: Germany’s new toughness on Russia

 “The wool [is off] Germany’s eyes, says Kristine Berzina, head of the geopolitics team at The German Marshall Fund, a Washington-based think tank.
 “This conflict has made things real around Russia.”

-She adds: “There has always been a sense of ‘Oh, they would never ... they would never actually do the crazy things that people in eastern Europe think are possible.’“ Germany is now willing to pay a financial cost and revise its long-held Ostpolitik.
+She adds: “There has always been a sense of ‘Oh, they would never ... they would never actually do the crazy things that people in eastern Europe think are possible.’”
+Germany is now willing to pay a financial cost and revise its long-held Ostpolitik, she says.
 That policy, which dates to Soviet times and the division of Germany, called for recognizing and expanding ties with then-East Germany and Soviet-bloc countries.

 Mr. Scholz’s speech called on all EU members to work for the greater good, rather than their individual country.
 Across Europe, hundreds of thousands appeared ready to meet this challenge, as they rallied from Rome to Berlin to Prague, waving signs saying “No War in Ukraine” and “Stop Putin.”

-Only in office since December, Mr. Scholz signaled a 180-degree turn for Germany, a NATO member that has a longstanding policy of not supplying weapons to conflict zones.
+Only in office since December, Mr. Scholz signaled a 180-degree turn for Germany, a NATO member that has a long-standing policy of not supplying weapons to conflict zones.
 Now it’s agreed to send 1,000 anti-tank weapons and 500 surface-to-air missiles to Ukraine for its defense against Russian invaders.

 “For the first time ever, the European Union will finance the purchase and delivery of weapons and other equipment to a country that is under attack,” European Commission President Ursula von der Leyen said in a statement Sunday.
 “This is a watershed moment.”

-Germany is budgeting an emergency €100 billion for military readiness, and says it will spend more than 2% of GDP per year on defense spending, meeting a NATO goal that has been a source of friction with U.S. presidents past and present.
+Germany is budgeting an emergency €100 billion for military readiness, and says it will spend more than 2% of gross domestic product per year on defense spending, meeting a NATO goal that has been a source of friction with U.S. presidents past and present.
 It’s had a military that’s “running on spare parts,” says Andreas Goldthau, a political scientist at the University of Erfurt.

 Pipeline geopolitics

 German relies heavily on Russian oil and gas to power its cities and factories, and it will take time to lessen its dependence.
 For now, it is scrapping the Russo-German pipeline Nord Stream 2, the second of twin pipelines that would have together raised annual import capacity into Europe of 55 billion cubic meters.
-Germany plans to build a strategic natural gas reserve, and add two LNG terminals to diversify its fuel supplies.
+Germany plans to build a strategic natural gas reserve, and add two liquefied natural gas terminals to diversify its fuel supplies.

 After hedging all week, Germany finally joined the call to ban Russian banks from the international SWIFT system, and the EU has also banned Russian aircraft from EU airspace.